mbordash/kontxt_for_wordpress/README.txt

 Features of our WordPress plugin:

 * Supports language understanding for core Wordpress functionality as well as popular plugins: Woo Commerce and Contact Form 7
+* Content and product recommendations for your visitors based on machine learning
 * Supports natural language understanding concepts including:
 * Intent detection
 * Tone & Sentiment analysis (positive, mixed, neutral, negative)